Numpy random seed()

-in Python is used to generate pseudo-random numbers based on a seed value.
+function is used to seed the random number generator in NumPy.
+Seeding the random number generator allows you to get reproducible results when generating random numbers.
+This function generates pseudo-random numbers based on a seed value.
 A pseudo-random number is a number that sorts random, but they are not really random numbers.

 As the name signifies, the Pseudo-random number is not a ‘truly’ random number but a partial random number.
 The pseudo-random numbers are computer-generated numbers that look like they are random, but are actually pre-determined.